gabrielmcg/synergy-netlify/prep/create-ansible-node-fedora.md

 - **Ethernet Adapter:** VMXNET 3, connected to your Ansible or management network

-Install Fedora Server 29 using the appropriate ISO image for the distro (x86 64 bit) and in the `Software Selection` ection, chose:
+Install Fedora Server 29 using the appropriate ISO image for the distro (x86 64 bit) and in the `Software Selection` section, chose:

 - **Base Environment:** Fedora Server Edition
 - **Add-Ons for Selected Environment:** Guest Agent